WalkthroughJS/Angular1-part5-Directives/README.md

 To prove that, let's start by passing a string into the directive.
 To do that, let's go into the directive and add another key inside the return object called `scope`.
 This key is an object and labels values from the controller that it expects to see as keys inside its own object.
 That may be hard to picture, so lets write it out.
 Inside the ```text <my-first-directive></my-first-directive>```, let's put an attribute of `string="stuff"` since we feel all arbitrary today.
 It will look like: ```text <my-first-directive string="stuff"></my-first-directive>```

 Now, let's go into `app.directive` and add our scope key to our return object.
 To the `scope` object, we're going to add a key called `string`, since that's what we called it inside the element, then we're going to put the value as "@", since it is just a string, like was mentioned a couple of paragraphs back.
+Last thing, inside the template key of the directive's return object, we're going to put ```text <p>{{string}}</p>``` just to make it show on the page.
 It's going to look like this now:
 ```text
 app.directive('myFirstDirective', function() {
   return {